 Spain ranks among the top three European countries as regards number of employees holding university degrees.
 This is in line with the leading European economies.

 Spain is home to some of the world's best Business Schools.
 Three of these are in the Top 10 of the Europe's Best Business Schools.
-Spain is the only European country to have three representatives in the Top-20 Best MBA on a global scale.

 Since a decade ago, Spain's productivity has pursued a continuous upward trend.
 In fact, it has grown much faster in Spain than in other leading European countries.